Young Men and Mental Health

 There is also lots of evidence that shows suicide rates for boys and young men is much higher than those for females.

 So we know that lots of guys experience things like anxiety and depression, but that they may not always be comfortable talking about it.
 If this is you then please confide in someone.
 This could be a friend, a family member, a teacher or a youth worker.
-If talking to someone face to face feels too difficult you can ask us a question on the site or access our online counsellor.
+If talking to someone face to face feels too difficult you can ask us a question on the site.

 We can only guarantee a response within 24 hours, so if you are feeling suicidal please call Childline on 0800 1111 or The Samaritans on 116 123.